 Stabilised Gravel Rafts: Mitigating Seismic Liquefaction Damage to Buildings

 Developers and engineers need to know that an evidence-based foundation solution is available that can mitigate the damage to housing and other low-rise structures.
-The use of a mechanically stabilised gravel raft has been proven to limit differential settlement during a seismic event.
-This greatly reduces the damage to structures, maintaining structural integrity.
+By restricting the differential settlement that could otherwise be brought about by seismic activity, stabilised gravel rafts greatly reduce the damage to structures, helping them to maintain structural integrity.
 In most cases only minor repairs are needed to reinstate the buildings.

 In this guide, specialist geotechnical engineer, Andrews Lees, offers an in-depth look at the role that gravel rafts can play in mitigating building damage from seismic liquefaction.
 Read on to discover how design engineers can use deep or shallow foundation techniques when constructing on liquefiable ground – plus the real-world validation that supports the use of geogrid-stabilised gravel rafts.